 Arts and crafts thrive in the Glen Innes Highlands.
 Take time to explore the many galleries, artists, crafts stores, antiques, museums and treasures.

-Many locals are keeping traditional crafts alive.
-You will find crafts that date from the area’s pioneering days – saddlers, blacksmiths and farriers.
-A visit to Glen Innes is a chance to watch them at work or learn a new craft.
+Many locals are keeping traditional crafts alive that date back to the area’s pioneering days – saddlers, blacksmiths and farriers.
+A visit to Glen Innes is a chance to watch them at work or attend a workshop to learn new skills.

-If you are here when the Markets are on you will not be disappointed.
-Our talented local Artisans offer only the best, top quality hand crafted products.
-You are sure to find something you love, for a gift... or spoil yourself.
+If you are here when the markets are on, you will not be disappointed.
+Our talented local artisans offer only the best, top-quality handcrafted products.
+You are sure to find something you love, for a gift or to spoil yourself.

 Glen Innes Art Gallery presents a series of changing exhibitions of contemporary art, ceramics, sculptures and jewellery.
-Works included are by local artists, regional New England and New South Wales artists as well as other parts of Australia exhibit frequently - adding to a veritable rich mix of artistic talent.
+Works exhibited frequently are by local artists, regional New England and New South Wales artists, as well as artists from other parts of Australia - adding to a veritable rich mix of artistic talent.

 Located at 71 Grey Street